 Rates – Regulated Rate Option Rate Cap Deferral Account

-In this decision, the AUC considered an application from EPCOR Energy Alberta GP Inc. (“EEA”) for disposition of its regulated rate option (“RRO”) rate cap deferral account in accordance with An Act to Cap Regulated Electricity Rates (“Act”) and one of its associated regulations, the Rate Cap (Commission Approved Regulated Rate Tariffs) Regulation (“Regulation”).
-The AUC approved the disposition of EEA’s regulated rate option rate cap deferral account.
+In this decision, the AUC considered an application from ENMAX Energy Corporation (“EEC”), pursuant to An Act to Cap Regulated Electricity Rates (“Act”) and one of its associated regulations, the Rate Cap (Commission Approved Regulated Rate Tariffs) Regulation (“Regulation”).
+Section 6(1) of the Regulation requires EEC to apply to the AUC for a final review and disposition of its regulated rate option (“RRO”) rate cap deferral account.
+The AUC determined that EEC had been overpaid and that the overpayment had to be repaid by EEC to the Government of Alberta within 30 days after this decision was issued.

-During the period beginning on June 1, 2017, and ending on November 30, 2019, the Act imposed maximum rates for the monthly electric energy charges that EEA, as an RRO provider, could bill its RRO customers.
-The monthly electric energy charges during this period were determined as the lower of: (i) 6.8 cents per kilowatt-hour (kWh); or (ii) the applicable monthly amount determined in accordance with EEA’s energy price-setting plan (EPSP).3 For the months during this period where the applicable monthly electric energy charge for a rate class determined in accordance with EEA’s EPSP exceeded 6.8 cents/kWh, the Government of Alberta would make payments to EEA for the difference.
+During the period beginning on June 1, 2017, and ending on November 30, 2019, the Act imposed maximum rates for the monthly electric energy charges that EEC, as an RRO provider, could bill its RRO customers.
+The monthly electric energy charges during this period were determined as the lower of: (i) 6.8 cents per kilowatt-hour (“kWh”); or (ii) the applicable monthly amount determined in accordance with EEC’s energy price-setting plan (“EPSP”).
+For the months during this period where the applicable monthly electric energy charge for a rate class determined in accordance with EEC’s EPSP exceeded 6.8 cents/kWh, the Government of Alberta would make payments to EEC for the difference.

-In order to administer the payments from the Government of Alberta, EEA was required under the Regulation to establish a deferral account.
-EEA was required to include deferral account statements as part of the monthly electric energy charges filings it made to the AUC, even if no payment was being requested for the month.
+To administer the payments from the Government of Alberta, EEC was required under the Regulation to establish a deferral account.
+EEC was required to include deferral account statements as part of the monthly electric energy charges filings it made to the AUC, even if there was no payment being requested for the month.

 The Role of the AUC

-The AUC has oversight regarding two aspects of the RRO rate cap program.
-The first aspect of the program the AUC has oversight over is related to the filing of the deferral account statements by EEA and the other RRO providers each month.
-The second aspect was the filing of applications for the AUC’s final review and disposition of the RRO providers’ rate cap deferral accounts for the time period that the rate cap was in effect.
+The AUC explained that it has oversight regarding two aspects of the RRO rate cap program.
+The first aspect of the program related to the filing of the deferral account statements by EEC and the other RRO providers each month.
+The second aspect was the filing of applications for the AUC’s final review and disposition of the RRO providers’ rate cap deferral accounts for the period that the rate cap was in effect.
 This decision addressed the second aspect of the RRO rate cap program.

 Details of the Application and AUC Review

-EEA provided a schedule as Attachment 1 to its application that included information for each of the months from June 2017 to November 2019 for each of its customer rate classes in the EPCOR Distribution & Transmission Inc. (EDTI) distribution service area and the FortisAlberta Inc. distribution service area.
-Attachment 1 showed: (i) the actual consumption volume in kWh; (ii) the RRO rates determined in accordance with its approved EPSP; (iii) the maximum rate of 6.8 cents/kWh; and (iv) the final calculated deferral amounts for any months where the RRO rates determined in accordance with its approved EPSP exceeded the maximum rate of 6.8 cents/kWh.
+EEC provided a schedule in Appendix 2 of its application that included the following information for each of the months from June 2017 to November 2019 for its residential and commercial customer rate classes: (i) the actual consumption volume in kWh; (ii) the RRO rates determined in accordance with its approved EPSP; (iii) the maximum rate of 6.8 cents/kWh; and (iv) the final calculated deferral amounts for any months where the RRO rates determined in accordance with its approved EPSP exceeded the maximum rate of 6.8 cents/kWh.
 The final calculated deferral amounts reported excluded the GST.